Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Steady-state problem

+which is obtained from~$H_{1}$\ by setting~$h_{1,11}=0$.
+Note also that in our settings~$H_{1}=I_{n_\xi}$, i.e., it is an identity matrix of size~$n_\xi$.
+Moreover, all matrices $A_\ell$ share the same sparsity pattern and are given by

-The stochastic Galerkin matrix in~(\ref{eq:stoch-system}) is symmetric, indefinite, and in general very large.
+We note that the coefficient matrix in~(\ref{eq:stoch-system}) is symmetric, indefinite, and in general very large.
 It is ill-conditioned, and therefore, a good preconditioner is required to solve the system efficiently.
 Next, we introduce a preconditioner to tackle this problem.